apache/apisix/docs/en/latest/terminology/upstream.md

 ## Configuration

 In addition to the equalization algorithm selections, Upstream also supports passive health check and retry for the upstream.
-You can learn more about this [here](../admin-api.md#upstream).
+You can learn more about this [Admin API Upstream](../admin-api.md#upstream).

-To create an Upstream object, you can use the Admin API as shown below:
+To create an Upstream object, you can use the Admin API as shown below.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/upstreams/1 \